-Within the Ohio Teacher Evaluation System, state law indicates that each school district must select either the original or an alternative framework.
+State law requires that each school district align their evaluation procedures and policy with the Ohio Teacher Evaluation Framework.
+All teachers are evaluated yearly either through the full or less frequent cycle.
+The purpose of evaluation is to inform instruction for professional growth including the analysis of use of high quality student data.
 By using either, districts can monitor educator performance and student growth measures-and use this information to continually improve student achievement.

-For more information, please go to: http://www.education.ohio.gov/Topics/Teaching/Educator-Evaluation-System/Ohio-s-Teacher-Evaluation-System
+For more information, please go to: www.education.ohio.gov/Topics/Teaching/Educator-Evaluation-System/Ohio-s-Teacher-Evaluation-System